nengo/nengo-fpga/docs/usage.rst

 NengoFPGA is an extension of `Nengo core <https://www.nengo.ai/nengo/>`_.
-Networks and models are described using the traditional Nengo workflow and a single ensemble, including PES learning, will be replaced with an FPGA ensemble using the ``FpgaPesEnsembleNetwork`` class.
+Networks and models are described using the traditional Nengo workflow and a single ensemble, including PES learning, can be replaced with an FPGA ensemble using the ``FpgaPesEnsembleNetwork`` class.
 For example, consider the following example of a learned communication channel built with standard Nengo: